muhammadolammi/muhammadolammi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 Coding/Data
+- 🔭 I’m currently working on RentRadar (An app aimed at solving Nigeria's renting crisis)
-- 💬 Talk to me about Any openings and internship
+- 💬 Open to backend or SRE roles.
 - 📫 How to reach me: muhammadolammi@gmail.com

   [Twitter](https://twitter.com/MAkewukanwo)

-Software Engineer